 Here’s how to test leavening agents for freshness:

-Add 1/4 teaspoon baking powder to 1 tablespoon of vinegar.
+Add 1/4 teaspoon baking powder to 1 tablespoon vinegar.

-If it fizzes with gusto, you’re in business.
+If it fizzes dynamically, you’re in business.
 Do the same with baking soda.

-Cream of tartar that is fresh has a light scent and is snowy white.
-So, if yours is off-color or has absolutely no smell, you probably should to toss it out.
+Fresh cream of tartar has a snow white color and light scent.
+If yours is off-color or has absolutely no smell, you should toss it out.

 The folks at Red Star recommend testing granular yeast as follows:

-Using a 1-cup measuring cup, dissolve 1 teaspoon sugar in 1/2 cup of warm tap water (110-115°F).
-Add 2 1/4 teaspoons (one envelope) of room temperature granular yeast.
+Using a 1-cup measuring cup, dissolve 1 teaspoon of sugar in 1/2 cup of warm tap water (110-115°F).
+Add 2 1/4 teaspoons (one envelope) of room-temperature granular yeast.
 Set a timer for 10 minutes.

-By the time the ten minutes is up, the mixture should be bubbly, and should have risen to the 1-cup mark.
+During the ten minutes, the mixture should bubble and rise to the 1-cup mark.

-To avoid waste, you may use this yeast in your recipe, provided you deduct the cup of liquid used here.
+You can use the activated yeast in a recipe to avoid waste, provided you deduct the cup of liquid used here.
 Otherwise, you can be confident that another packet from the same batch is fresh and ready to use.

-But what do you do when these leavening agents fail the test?
+But what do you do when these leavening agents fail the tests?

-If your recipe calls for the powder type, and yours just failed the test, don’t panic.
+If a recipe calls for the powder type, and yours just failed the test, don’t panic.

-While it would be tempting to just substitute bicarb and call it a day, this is not the best idea.
+While it would be tempting to substitute bicarb, it’s not the best idea.

-Remember: A recipe that calls for powder requires not just its base component, bicarbonate of soda, but its acid component, as well.
-Without this acid, baked goods are going to turn out flatter, denser, and maybe even a little metallic-tasting.
+Remember: A recipe that calls for baking powder requires not just its base component, bicarbonate of soda, but its acid component, as well.
+Without the acid, baked goods turn out flatter, denser, and metallic-tasting.